DaltonSenseman/Procedural_Project/README.md

 #### Sprint 3 - Arrays and Vectors, Searching and Sorting

-   1. Store the products that are able to be produced in a collection.
+   1. Store the products that are able to be produced in a collection. |Completed|
-   2. When tracking production of products, the user should be prompted to enter the product to be produced from the collection of products that are able to be produced.
+   2. When tracking production of products, the user should be prompted to enter the product to be produced from the collection of products that are able to be produced. |Completed|
-   3. The record of products produced should be stored in a collection.
+   3. The record of products produced should be stored in a collection. |Completed|
-   4. Output the products that can be produced sorted by name.
+   4. Output the products that can be produced sorted by name. |Completed|
-   5. Given a Serial Number, output the Production Number
+   5. Given a Serial Number, output the Production Number   |Completed|

 #### Sprint 4 - Pointers, Characters, Strings, Recursion

    1. Create an Employee account.
       * Allow user to input full name in format FirstName LastName.  |Completed|
       * Generate user id, which is their first initial and surname in all lowercase |Completed|
    2. Allow user to input a password for the user |Completed|
       * The password must contain at least one digit, at least one lowercase letter, and at least one uppercase letter.
 The password cannot contain a space or any other symbols.  |Completed|
       * Use a recursive function to encrypt the password.  |Completed|
    3. Optional: Require users to log in.
 Track which employee recorded production.